Sa1ndesh/Ai-Exercise-Counter/README.md

 MediaPipe Pose, validates the form of every repetition, stores each session in SQLite and produces a PDF/CSV report.

-Built on top of [m-soldo/mediapipe_exercise](https://github.com/m-soldo/mediapipe_exercise), which provided the pose-angle repetition counting this system extends.

 ## What it does

 1. Teacher enters Student ID, name, exercise and a repetition target